About the Clinic

 PRO BONO DOMESTIC LEGAL RESEARCH SERVICES

 The Cornell Legal Research Clinic invites legal research requests from local non-profit organizations and entrepreneurs, individuals, and legal service providers.
-Upper-level law students complete the research under the guidance of two attorney instructors.
+Upper-level law students complete the research under the guidance of attorney instructors.
 Focusing on legal research allows the Clinic to serve clients who do not yet require full legal representation for a case, but nonetheless have a legal question that requires counsel.
 Clinic services are limited to answering the discrete research question presented and, although they may include a recommended course of action, do not extend to assisting with implementation.

 Research results may be presented formally or informally, in writing or orally, depending upon client need.